About

 • Proof of COVID-19 vaccination

-Interested candidates should send a cover letter and resume to Martha Harvey, Director of Human Resources, at jobs@allendalecolumbia.org.
+Interested candidates should send a cover letter and resume to jobs@allendalecolumbia.org with the subject line "Substitute Teacher".
 Please do not send a fax or paper copy.

 Benefits